 - 5. On the Welcome page, click Next. - 6.
 On the Backup Archive Selection page, in the tree view expand the node for Removable Disk (D:) and select the image file, then click Next. - 7.
-On the Restoration Type Selection page, select Restore disks or partitions and then click Next.
+On the Restoration Type Selection page, select Restore disks or partitions and then click Next. - 8.
+On the Partition or Disk to Restore page, select MBR and Track 0 and then click Next.

-- 8. On the Partition or Disk to Restore page, select MBR and Track 0 and then click Next. - 9.
-On the Disk Selection page, select Disk 1 and then click Next. - NOTE: Verify capacity to make sure you select the boot media card (CompactFlash or mSATA) and not a media drive.
-The boot media has a much smaller capacity and has an interface identified as "IDE (0) Primary Master". - 10.
-On the Next Selection page, select Yes, I want to restore another partition or hard disk drive and then click Next. - 11.
+9. On the Disk Selection page, select Disk 1 and then click Next.

+NOTE: Verify capacity to make sure you select the boot media card.

+- 10. On the Next Selection page, select Yes, I want to restore another partition or hard disk drive and then click Next. - 11.
 On the Partition or Disk to Restore page, select (C:) and then click Next. - 12.
 On the Restored Partitions Resizing page, select Yes, I want to resize partitions and then click Next. - 13.
 On the Restored Location page, select (C:) and then click Next.